 I’ve known Rinmaru for as long as I’ve been on social media, since 2006 probably, when she allowed me to use some of her video work.
 She was still at art school then and already at the helm of a web gaming empire that offered the “cutest online dress-up games” at rinmarugames.com.
 Since then, her following has only grown.

 As her followers have grown older, so Rinmaru’s gaming universe has matured.
-Building on her early success, Rinmaru released in 2013 the first chapter of Ascension, a visual novel and role-playing game.
-A stark departure from her manga-influenced dress-up games, it targets older girls with fully interactive fantasy quests—featuring music, sound and Flash animation—in which the user gets to play the leading role of Aida, a female noble with silver hair, dry wit and a deadly secret … Two more chapters followed, with the most recent published this month.
+Building on her early success, Rinmaru released in 2013 the first chapter of Ascension, an innovative hybrid of the otome visual novel and fantasy role-playing game genres.
+A stark departure from her kawaii dress-up games, it targets older girls with fully interactive fantasy quests—featuring music, sound and Flash animation—in which the user gets to play the leading role of Aida, a female noble with silver hair, dry wit and a deadly secret … Two more chapters followed, with the most recent published this month.

 Casting women in the chief roles has always been important to Rinmaru: “When I was a kid, I really wanted to play video games with female protagonists and there was only Lara Croft back then … So I really want to create games like this,” she tells me.
 On her blog she expands: “I’ll always have female protagonists in my games.
 Until the day I sell my soul to the devil for a few million dollars.
 Then I’ll continue making games with female protagonists with the million dollars I earned in exchange of my soul.”